Amity University-Noida Law Admissions 2026

-National Law University, Delhi prescribes the AILET exam pattern 2025 on its official website.
-The AILET 2025 exam pattern provides the candidates with information about the test structure, marking scheme and sections in the exam.
-Last year, NLU Delhi had revised the exam pattern of AILET and increased the time from 90 minutes to 120 minutes.
-It had also removed the descriptive section in the AILET PG exam pattern while keeping the duration at 120 minutes for it as well.
+National Law University (NLU), Delhi has released the AILET exam pattern 2026 on its official website.
+The university has released the exam pattern of AILET 2026 along with the notification.
+Based on these recent revisions in the AILET exam pattern, that the exam pattern will remain unchanged.
+The AILET for BA LLB programme consists of 150 multiple-choice questions, each with one mark.
+There is a negative mark of 0.25 for each wrongly answered question.
+The duration of AILET exam is 120 minutes.
+The AILET exam pattern provides the candidates with information about the test structure, marking scheme and sections in the exam.
+As per the AILET 2026 pattern, the BA LLB course comprises three sections: English Language, General Knowledge & Current Affairs and Logical Reasoning.
+There will be no descriptive sections in the AILET exam pattern while keeping the duration at 120 minutes.
 Aspiring candidates must go through the structure and pattern of the AILET question paper to prepare better for the exam.
-NLU Delhi will conduct AILET 2025 tentatively in the second week of December 2024.
+NLU Delhi will conduct AILET 2026 on December 14, 2025.

-It must be noted that NLU Delhi will conduct the All India Law Entrance Test in offline mode for admission into its BA LLB (Hons.) programme as per the revised AILET exam pattern 2025.
-For its LLM admissions, the university will conduct All India Law Entrance Test PG, again in offline mode as per the revised pattern.
-Read on to get all information on AILET 2025 exam pattern including sections, topics, marking scheme and more.
+It must be noted that NLU Delhi will conduct the All India Law Entrance Test in offline mode for admission into its BA LLB (Hons.) programme.
+For its LLM admissions, the university will conduct the All India Law Entrance Test PG, again in offline mode as per the AILET LLM 2026 pattern.
+Read on to get all the information on the AILET 2026 exam pattern, including sections, topics, marking scheme and more.

 Particulars | BA LLB | LLM |